RetroAchievements/docs/docs/guidelines/users/global-leaderboard-and-achievement-hunting-rules.md

 - Downloading a clicker game save online.
 - Begging a friend to send you his save file because your house burned down and you lost all your PC files.
 - Loading a save file for Hardcore you created while playing on a non-RA emulator.
-- Loading a save file for Hardcore you created in Softcore in order to gain Hardcore points.
+- Loading a save file for Hardcore you created in Casual mode in order to gain Hardcore points.

 ### 5. Do not modify the game's file(s) or memory by any means. {#not-allowed-5}